uagard/Amazon_Vine_Analysis/README.md

 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-The dataset had 1,785,997 reviews, only reviews with 20 or more votes were considered, norrowing the list to 65,379 , in addition helpful votes were defined as being 50% or greater than the total votes, which narrowed the list to 40,565.
+Overall the dataset has 1,785,997 reviews.
+For the sake of the project, only reviews with 20 or more votes were considered.
+Once the was done it narrowed the list to 65,379 reviews.
+In addition helpful votes were defined as being 50% or greater than the total votes, which narrowed the list to 40,565.

 Regarding paid vine reviews, only 94 revies were filtered out as paid, 48 of those being 5 star reviews.
 This accounts for a 51.06% of 5-star paid vine program reviews.